SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

 ### Executing classify task
 The classify task is divided in 3 steps:

- 1) fetch the English description of the Standard to classify from the graph in the sparql endpoint, see [query](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_prefect.yaml#L10)
+ 1) fetch the English description, together with labels and keywords if any, of the Standard to classify from the graph in the sparql endpoint, see [query](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_prefect.yaml#L10)
  2) classify the descriptions accordingly to the Publications Office data themes, stored in the [config_api_classify.yaml](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_api_classify.yaml), calling the [classify API](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_prefect.yaml#L38)
  3) add the data themes to the graph, see [query](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_prefect.yaml#L39)